Procedure Guide ·Ultrasound ·2026

 3What is the difference between ultrasound and X-ray?

-X-rays show bones, dense structures, and organ size/shape as a flat 2D image.
-Ultrasound shows soft tissue detail, organ internal structure, blood flow, and real-time movement.
-X-rays are better for fractures, chest evaluation, and bloat.
-Ultrasound is better for organ texture, masses, fluid, and abdominal evaluation.
-They complement each other — vets often use both for complete assessment.
+X-rays show bones and organ size (2D).
+Ultrasound shows soft tissue, blood flow, and real-time movement.
+X-rays are better for fractures and bloat.
+Ultrasound is better for organ texture, masses, and fluid.
+Vets often use both.

 4Is ultrasound safe for dogs?